liangjun-jiang/distributed-tracing-in-datahub-with-skywalking/README.md

 # Applicaiton Performance Monitor and Distrubted Tracing with Apache SkyWalking in Datahub

+In this article, I share my experience about setting up application performance monitor and dsitrubuted tracking tool: Apache Skywalking in Datahub.
+It probabaly gets boring if you don't really want to give it a try right now.
+In that case you can just skip to the last part to look at some screenshots.

 ## About Datahub
-LinkedIn's open source project [Datahub](https://linkedin.github.io/datahub/) is a gneeralized metadata search & discovery tool.
+LinkedIn's open source project [Datahub](https://linkedin.github.io/datahub/) is a generalized metadata search & discovery tool.
 It has been gaining popularity lately.
 It has very nice architecture to support not only bring in metadata into this tool via event-driven approach, but also support metadata discovery and search in a restful way.
 ![datahub architecture](./screenshots/datahub-architecture.svg)
 As a summary, to use Datahub, you will use the following services.
 One type of service is that developed services, which consists of